 These volatile gases occur naturally and are also produced during the combustion of organic matter such as petroleum products.
 Other common sources are solvents (including paints and glues), and petrol and diesel fuels.
 Prolonged or chronic exposure to high levels of these compounds can affect the kidney, liver and blood systems.

-Results of surveys for BTEX at four general sites in Taranaki are well within recommended National Ambient Air Quality guidelines (2002).
+Results of surveys for BTEX at four general sites in Taranaki are well within recommended National Ambient Air Quality guidelines (external link) (2002).
 Results of monitoring around significant potential sources, such as gas production stations, as part consent compliance programmes are also well within guideline values.

 Carbon monoxide (CO) comes from motor vehicle emissions and from burning natural gas, wood or coal for home heating or industrial purposes.
 In high concentrations carbon monoxide can cause dizziness or aggravate heart conditions.
 It can be fatal.